Know the Laws and Etiquette for Parking Your Scooter

-Scooters may be a great alternative to driving a car, as they are more economical, get better gas mileage and require less space to park, says Kelley Blue Book.
-But, does that mean you can park a scooter anywhere?
-What are the laws and unwritten rules a scooter driver has to follow when it comes to parking?
+Motor scooters can be a great alternative to a car.
+They’re typically less expensive, often get better gas mileage and normally require less space to park, according to Kelley Blue Book.
+But that doesn’t mean you can park a scooter anywhere.
+Here’s a look at the legal requirements, common etiquette and some tips to help you sort it out.

 Regulations will vary from state to state, and from city to city, so it’s important to understand the scooter parking laws in your neck of the woods.
 When street parking in Chicago, for instance, the city says you must park perpendicular to the curb.
 In California, you’re also required to have your wheel or fender touching the curb when you park.